A Leading Breast Augmentation Surgeon

 If you were born with smaller breasts or if you are not satisfied with the volume and shape of your breasts, then breast augmentation may be right for you.
-Renowned breast implant surgeon, Dr. Kirk Brandow, has years of experience placing breast implants to enhance breast shape and size as well as to restore natural-looking symmetry and definition to the breasts.
+Renowned breast augmentation surgeon, Dr. Kirk Brandow, has years of experience performing breast augmentation to enhance breast shape and size as well as to restore natural-looking symmetry and definition to the breasts.
 Breast implants are available in numerous sizes and shapes to best complement your body type.

 Who Is a Candidate for Breast Augmentation in Philadelphia?

 - Patients who would like to enlarge their breasts.

 - Patients who have naturally smaller breasts or moderate drooping of the breasts.

 - Patients looking to restore lost breast volume following pregnancy or weight loss.

 - Patients with asymmetrical breasts who would like to even out breast shape.

 Breast augmentation is designed to achieve larger, fuller breasts while still maintaining a natural look.
 Breast augmentation can greatly improve self-esteem and confidence in your appearance.
 Breast augmentation surgery may be ideal for women who have naturally small breasts, as well as women who have lost breast volume and definition due to aging, pregnancy or breastfeeding.